 Police Support Volunteers are members of the public who give up their own time to carry out a range of tasks for the police service.

-- Neighbourhood Support Volunteers work in their local community with the police and partner agencies in a preventative role.
+Neighbourhood support volunteers work in their local community with the police and partner agencies in a preventative role.
 They work on crime prevention initiatives and are trained to spot vulnerable people who might be in need of advice or support.
 Their work can vary from area to area depending on the local requirements.
-Bob and Oliver are both NSVs in Scarborough – watch this video about their work and why they became a police volunteer.
+Bob and Oliver are both NSVs in Scarborough – in the video above, they talk about their work and why they became a police volunteer.

-- Our volunteer vacancies are advertised on this website.
+Our volunteer vacancies are advertised on our recruitment website.
 To apply for a particular vacancy, you will be asked to complete our online application form.